madhavgrover10/My-Portfolio/Customer Churn Prediction/readme.md

 -Customers with Fiber Optic Internet and Month-to-Month contracts are more likely to churn.

-=Tenure (how long a customer has been with the company) is a strong indicator of loyalty.
+-Tenure (how long a customer has been with the company) is a strong indicator of loyalty.

-=Tech Support and Online Security availability reduce churn probability significantly.
+-Tech Support and Online Security availability reduce churn probability significantly.

-=The combination of Contract Type, Monthly Charges, and Tenure provides the highest predictive power.
+-The combination of Contract Type, Monthly Charges, and Tenure provides the highest predictive power.

 📈 Visuals Included